mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating Relationships Between Nodes of SNOMED-CT Concepts

-By clicking the “Run” button, the SNOMED-CT graph is created by establishing relationships between the SNOMED CT nodes, using the data from the SNOMED CT Relationship sheet in the Excel file.
+By runing the **Script08_SctRel_run.py**, the SNOMED-CT graph is created by establishing relationships between the SNOMED CT nodes, using the data from the SNOMED CT Relationship sheet in the Excel file.

 <img src="./README_resources/CEKG_08.jpeg" alt="Alt text" width="800" height="1300"/>